piteren/ompr/README.md

+'<!--SKIP_FIX-->'
 ![](ompr.png)

-## OMPR - Object based Multi-Processing Runner
+## OMPR - Object-based Multi-Processing Runner

-**OMPR** is a simple tool for processing tasks with object based subprocesses.
+**OMPR** is a simple tool for processing tasks with object-based subprocesses.

 **OMPR** may be used for parallel processing of any type of tasks.
-Usually a task means a function with given set of parameters.
-This function needs to be run (processed) to get a return value - result.<br> There are also scenarios when for processing of given tasks an (big) object is needed.
+Usually, a task means a function with a given set of parameters.
+This function needs to be run (processed) to get a return value - result.
+There are also scenarios when for processing a given task a (big) object is needed.
-The problem arises when time taken by object `__init__` is much higher than time taken by pure processing.
+The problem arises when the time taken by object `__init__` is much higher than the time taken by pure processing.
-Example of such task is sentence parsing using SpaCy model.
+An example of such a task is sentence parsing using a SpaCy model.
-**OMPR** allows to init such an object once in each subprocess while forking.
+**OMPR** allows initializing such an object once in each subprocess while forking.

 ---
 #### Setup

-To run **OMPR** you will need to:
+To run **OMPR**, you will need to:
 - Define a class that inherits from `RunningWorker`.
-Object of that class will be built in each subprocess.
+An object of that class will be built in each subprocess.
-`RunningWorker` must implement `process(**kwargs)` method that is responsible for processing given task and returning its result.
-Task parameters and arguments are given with kwargs (dict) and result may be Any type.
+`RunningWorker` must implement the `process(**kwargs)` method that is responsible for processing a given task and returning its result.
+Task parameters and arguments are given with kwargs (dict), and the result may be of any type.
-- Build `OMPRunner`, give while init:
+- Build `OMPRunner`, giving during initialization:
   - `RunningWorker` type
-  - devices (GPU / CPU) to use
+  - Devices (GPU / CPU) to use
-  - optionally define some advanced parameters of `OMPRunner`
+  - Optionally define some advanced parameters of `OMPRunner`
-- Give to `OMPRunner` tasks as a list of dicts with `process()` method.
+- Give to `OMPRunner` tasks as a list of dicts with the `process()` method.
 You may give any number of tasks at any time.
 This method is non-blocking.
-It just gets the tasks and sends for processing immediately.
+It just gets the tasks and sends them for processing immediately.

-`OMPRunner` processes given tasks with `InternalProcessor` (IP) that guarantees non-blocking interface of `OMPRunner`.
+`OMPRunner` processes given tasks with `InternalProcessor` (IP) that guarantees a non-blocking interface of `OMPRunner`.
-Results may be received with two get methods (single or all) and by default will be ordered with tasks order.
+Results may be received with two get methods (single or all) and by default will be ordered according to the tasks' order.
 Finally, `OMPRunner` needs to be closed with `exit()`.

-This package also delivers `simple_process()` function for simple tasks processing, when *object* is not needed.<br>
+This package also delivers the `simple_process()` function for simple tasks processing when an *object* is not needed.
 You can check `/examples` for sample run code.

-If you got any questions or need any support, please contact me:  me@piotniewinski.com
+If you have any questions or need any support, please contact me: me@piotniewinski.com

 ---
 #### More about `RunningWorker`

-There are two policies (managed by OMPR, controlled with `rw_lifetime` parameter) of `RunningWorker` lifecycle:
+There are two policies (managed by OMPR, controlled with the `rw_lifetime` parameter) of `RunningWorker` lifecycle:

-    1st - RunningWorker is closed after processing some task (1..N) 2nd - RunningWorker is closed only when crashes or with the OMP exit
+    1st - RunningWorker is closed after processing some task (1..N) 2nd - RunningWorker is closed only when it crashes or with the OMP exit

-Each policy has job specific pros and cons.
-By default, second is activated with `rw_lifetime=None`.
+Each policy has job-specific pros and cons.
+By default, the second is activated with `rw_lifetime=None`.

-    + all RunningWorkers are initialized once while OMP inits - it saves a time
+    + all RunningWorkers are initialized once while OMP inits - it saves time
-    - memory kept by the RunningWorker may grow with the time (while processing many tasks)
+    - memory kept by the RunningWorker may grow over time (while processing many tasks)